paustint/salesforce-obm-listener/README.md

 npm test # run all tests, server must be running
 ```

+The salesforce endpoint should be configured to `<heroku url here>/sfdc/obm` initially unless additional routes are added.

 To implement additional actions, modify the routes the desired endpoints and add controller functtions to /server/controllers/sfdcControllers.js (or make your own controllers if needed)

 ## Contributors